Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 not r.e. not r.e.

-If something is recursive, it just it will eventually halt.
+If something is recursive, it just it will eventually halt by answering yes or no.

 Recursively enumerable if only ...